Graduate Courses

 University of British Columbia – Spring 2018

 In this course, interdisciplinary student teams collaborated closely with project partners selected from industry, organizations, and non-profits, including schools, museums, and neighborhood collectives.
 Each student team was assigned a problem by an external partner (e.g., Samsung, Tableau, Mozilla) to address.
-Students learned how to frame a real design situation, develop a design concept, evaluate their design, and communicate it to others for feedback.
-Students integrated end-users and research activities into their design process, synthesizing appropriate techniques within the context of iterative and reflective practice.
+Students learned how to frame real design situations, develop design concepts, evaluate their designs, and communicate them to others for feedback.
+They integrated end-users and research activities into their design process, synthesizing appropriate techniques within the context of iterative and reflective practice.
 Student teams presented their projects to partners, industry affiliates, and the larger UBC DFP community at the DFP Design Showcase.

 Undergraduate Courses